-Trump election: Former FBI boss to lead Russia inquiry - BBC News
+Former FBI boss to lead Russia inquiry

 Independent investigations often take on a life of their own and can reach unexpected conclusions.
 With Mr Mueller in the game, the stakes just went up.

-The White House has been engulfed in controversy following a string of controversies including Mr Comey's abrupt dismissal and allegations that Mr Trump asked the ousted FBI chief to drop an inquiry into links between his ex-national security adviser and Russia.
+The White House has been engulfed in crisis following Mr Comey's abrupt dismissal and allegations that Mr Trump asked the ousted FBI chief to drop an inquiry into links between his ex-national security adviser and Russia.

 Mr Trump's national security adviser, Michael Flynn, was forced out in February after he misled the vice-president about his conversations with Russia's ambassador before Mr Trump took office.